 Comfort accommodation in Seoul includes basic and mid-range hotels.
 You’ll typically get a small to medium-sized private room in a good location.
 Expect fresh towels and cleaning daily and possibly a basic breakfast service, too (although this might be extra).

 The price for comfort accommodation is between 50,000 KRW to 150,000 KRW per night.

 I’ll use an average price of 100,000 KRW per night for accommodation to work out the daily Korean travel budget.

-Here are three of the best comfort places to stay in Seoul:
+Here are six of the best comfort places to stay in Seoul:

 Joel’s Tip: This category is the broadest and there are so many great (and not so great) hotels available in Seoul and other cities.
 If you’re going for hotels in this category, I would recommend choosing your location first and then filtering the hotels by their ratings, then price.
 You can find some outstanding hotels at great prices and avoid the over-priced and poorly run hotels this way.

 1.3: Luxury Level Accommodation Costs

 There is a wide range of options for luxurious hotels in Seoul, with some of the best areas to stay including Gangnam, Jamsil, and Yongsan.
 These are often less busy and crowded than Myeongdong and Hongdae.
 Expect high levels of service, great food options, and a wonderful night’s sleep.

 The price for luxury accommodation is above 150,000 KRW per night